Last Updated on September 24, 2023 by Eden

 That’s if you’re buying general audience tickets.
 If you’re dropping extra cash on VIP tickets, then you might be able to get into the venue earlier in the day.

-That’s because VIP tickets offer special benefits, like access to the soundcheck before the show begins.
+That’s because VIP tickets offer special benefits, like access to the soundcheck before the show begins or priority entry for barricade seating.
 You may also have a chance to upgrade to hi-touch benefits.

 So what time should you plan to get to the venue for an upcoming concert?